Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
+- [target 1.9] REFACTORING: replace the progress bar by track bar for editing transparency of the layers
 - MISSING FEATURE (Matthias): BlueBrick should check if there's new library package available in background after launch.
 - MISSING FEATURE (Matthias): Better resolution for part images (Images can have an additional <scale> property in the xml-File, if no scale parameter is provided, the default resolution of 8 pixels/stud is used)
 - MISSING FEATURE (zephyr1934): Add a favorite feature where you can tag a part as your favorite, and display all your favorite parts in a specific tab of the library
 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
+- MISSING FEATURE (Alban): Add a trackbar in the bottom left of the layers to edit the transparency of the selected layer
 - MISSING FEATURE (Alban): Add a version number in the general info?
 - MISSING FEATURE (Alban): Implement elevation by displaying a number next to the part and edition of elevation
 - MISSING FEATURE (Alban): Extend the ConnectionTypeList.xml to precise for each connection, to which connection it can connect (this allow a male/female connections types, by default it connect to itself, otherwise if another type is specified, it connect to that type)